Finnish Lapphund: Appearance

-The Finnish Lapphund is a medium-sized, strongly-built dog.
+The Finnish Lapphund is a medium-sized, strongly built dog.
 It has a profuse coat with pricked, highly mobile ears, distinctive markings and an elegant nose.

 Colours include black and cream, black and tan, white and grey, brown and white, brown and cream, as well as pure black, white and gray.

 The breed standard is 46 to 52 cm at the withers for a male, and a slightly smaller 41 to 47 cm for a female.
 However, some variation is allowed, since the breed standard states that the type is more important than the size.
 A typical male of 49 cm height normally weighs 17 to 19 kg, but the breed has a weight range of 15 to 24 kg, depending on the size of the dog.

 The Lapphund has a profuse double coat, with a short, fluffy undercoat and a longer topcoat.
 The coat is water-resistant, as well as resistant to extreme cold.
+They also can get very hot.
 In Finland, only two dog breeds are legally allowed to be kennelled outdoors in winter: the Finnish Lapphund and the Lapponian Herder.
 The profuse hair around the head and neck give the distinct impression of a mane in most males.
 Although the coat is thick, it requires only a modest amount of maintenance.
 Weekly brushing is recommended throughout the year, except during shedding seasons, where a daily brush may be required.

 A wide variety of colours and markings are found in Finnish Lapphunds.
 Any colour is allowed in the breed standard, although a single colour should predominate.
 One of the most common colour combinations is black and tan: a predominantly black dog with tan legs and face.
 Any colour combination is allowed as long as the primary colour is dominant.
 Common colourations may include crème, black, red, brown, sable and wolf-sable.
 In descending order of dominance, the following genes in certain series correspond to specific colourations: